ut-issl/repository-template/.github/ISSUE_TEMPLATE/action_item.md

 ---

 ## Details
-Please write details of the issue.
+_Provide a detailed description of the issue._

 ## Conditions of close
 Please write conditions of close the issue.